 The best tablets available today are ready to be part-time laptop replacements for plenty of people.
 At the least, this means a nice keyboard and software features you’d find on desktops or a traditional laptop.
 They have to be portable and light, yet powerful enough for your workflow.

-Apple's iPad Pro with iOS 12 takes the lead thanks to its strong app ecosystem, but there are some incredible Android tablets, too.
+Apple's iPad Pro with iOS 12 (and soon, iOS 13) takes the lead thanks to its strong app ecosystem, but there are some incredible Android tablets, too.
+None have Android Q just yet.
 The best Windows tablet also makes a showing on our top 10 tablets list.

 Our tablet rankings are based on several geeked-out factors including performance, battery life and screen quality, though price plays an all-important role in the final verdict.
 This means some tablets that are better on paper, like Samsung Galaxy Tab S4 over the Tab S3, are dinged for offering less value.

 1. iPad Pro 11 (2018)